cloudagon/prey/README.md

     await _(f"mkdir /tmp/${name}")
 ```

 A tool for writing shell scripts in Python.
 Inspired by [google/zx](https://github.com/google/zx).
-This package provides a wrapper around `asyncio.subprocess` and escapes arguments.
+This package provides a wrapper around `asyncio.subprocess`.
+If you're looking for a more complete solution you may want to check out [zxpy](https://github.com/tusharsadhwani/zxpy).

 ## Install